Sivaganga: Administration

 Sivaganga is the district headquarters of Sivaganga District.
-It is bounded by Pudukkottai district on the Northeast, Tiruchirapalli district on the North, Ramanathapuram district on South East, Virudhunagar district on South West and Madurai District on the West.
+It is bounded by Pudukkottai district on the northeast, Tiruchirapalli district on the north, Ramanathapuram district on the south east, Virudhunagar district on the south west and Madurai District on the west.
 Sivaganga District was carved out from composite Ramnad District during July 1984.
-The District Courts of Sivaganga is present in the town.
-These courts are under administrative and judicial control of the Madras High Court (Madurai Bench) of the State.
+The District Courts of Sivaganga are present in the town.
+These courts are under administrative and judicial control of the Madras High Court (Madurai Bench) of the state.

-The municipality of Sivaganga was constituted as a third grade municipality in 1965 and promoted to first grade during May 1998.
+The municipality of Sivaganga was constituted as a third grade municipality in 1965 and promoted to first grade in May 1998.
 As of 2008, the municipality covered an area of 6.97 km2 and had a total of 27 members.
-The functions of the municipality is devolved into six departments: General, Engineering, Revenue, Public Health, Town planning and the Computer Wing.
-All these departments are under the control of a Municipal Commissioner who is the supreme executive head.
+The functions of the municipality are split into six departments: General, Engineering, Revenue, Public Health, Town Planning and the Computer Wing.
+These are under the control of a municipal commissioner who is the supreme executive head.
 The legislative powers are vested in a body of 27 members, one each from the 27 wards.
-The legislative body is headed by an elected Chairperson assisted by a Deputy Chairperson.
+The legislative body is headed by an elected chairperson assisted by a deputy chairperson.
 The municipality had an income of ₹54,631,000 and an expenditure of ₹75,385,000 for the year 2010–11.

 Sivaganga comes under the Sivaganga State Assembly Constituency and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
 The current Member of Legislative Assembly (MLA) of the constituency is Cholan CT.
 Palanichamy from the AIADMK Party.

 Sivaganga is a part of the Sivaganga (Lok Sabha constituency) – it has the following six assembly constituencies – Thirumayam, Tiruppattur, Karaikudi, Alangudi, Manamadurai and Sivaganga.
 The current Member of Parliament from the constituency is Karti P. Chidambaram from the Congress party.
 P. Chidambaram, who was the Finance Minister of the country during the previous tenure, was elected from the constituency for seven times.